Blacr7/SpaTemplate/wp-content/plugins/toolbar-extras/README.md

 **New, 1.4.0:** *Extended the Plugin support for Elementor Add-Ons:*

-* JetWidgets For Elementor (free, by CrocoBlock/ Zemez Jet)
+* JetWidgets For Elementor (free, by Crocoblock/ Zemez Jet)
-* JetWoo Widgets For Elementor (free, by CrocoBlock/ Zemez Jet)
+* JetWoo Widgets For Elementor (free, by Crocoblock/ Zemez Jet)
 * Custom Icons for Elementor (free, by Michael Bourne)
 * Widgets For Elementor (free, by maxster)
 * Envato Elements – Template Kits (Beta) (free, by Envato) - *Also integration in New Content installer*
 * StylePress for Elementor (free, by David Baker (dtbaker)) - *Note: only for plugin version v1.2.1 or higher!*
 * Formentor – Elementor Form Plus (free, by Tziki Trop)
-* JetPopup (Premium, by Zemez Jet/ CrocoBlock)
+* JetPopup (Premium, by Zemez Jet/ Crocoblock)
-* JetSmartFilters (Premium, by Zemez Jet/ CrocoBlock)
+* JetSmartFilters (Premium, by Zemez Jet/ Crocoblock)
-* JetDesignKit (Premium, by Zemez Jet/ CrocoBlock)
+* JetDesignKit (Premium, by Zemez Jet/ Crocoblock)
-* JetWooProductGallery (Premium, by Zemez Jet/ CrocoBlock)
+* JetWooProductGallery (Premium, by Zemez Jet/ Crocoblock)
 * GT3 Elementor Photo Gallery (free, by GT3 Themes)
 * Opal Megamenu for Elementor (free, by wpopal)
 * Opal Widgets for Elementor (free, by wpopal)